 - the thermostat can’t control the corresponding heating and cooling system(s)

-If your Nest Thermostat is turned on but you can’t control it or it’s performing slow, try manually restarting it beginning with turning the thermostat off and then back on again.
+If your Nest Thermostat is turned on but you can’t control it or it’s acting sluggish, try manually restarting it beginning with turning the thermostat off and then back on again.
 If your Nest Thermostat is off and won’t turn on, take the thermostat off the base and charge it using a USB cord plugged into a wall charger or a computer.

 CAUTION: Do not try to power on or off your thermostat while it’s still connected to a computer for charging.
 (They didn’t go into detail why, but if Nest says don’t do it, DON’T.)

-After approximately 10 minutes of charging, unplug the Nest Thermostat from the USB charger.
-If the thermostat has turned on while plugged in, power it off and then turn it back on again, manually restarting the Nest.
+After approximately 10 minutes of charging, unplug the Nest Thermostat from the USB cord.
+If the unit has turned on while plugged in, shut it down and then turn it back on again, manually restarting the Nest.
 Once it has restarted completely, plug it back in to fully charge.
 After another hour of charging, disconnect the Nest Thermostat and reconnect it to its base.

 If you have attempted both of these processes and the Nest Thermostat is still giving you trouble, you will need to bring in some backup.
 Enter us!
-If R & M Climate Control Service Experts Heating & Air Conditioning put in your Nest Thermostat, please feel free to call us at 865-229-6176 or schedule an appointment online.
-If your Nest Thermostat was not put in by R & M Climate Control Service Experts Heating & Air Conditioning, please reach out to Nest Support here.
+If R & M Climate Control Service Experts installed your Nest Thermostat, please give us a call at 865-229-6176 or schedule an appointment online.